 - Line a large baking sheet with Parchment Paper and place the Salmon Fillets in the middle of the pan.

-- Snap off the ends of the asparagus and place the tops of the asparagus around your salmon on the sheet pan.
+- Snap off the ends of the Asparagus and place the tops of the Asparagus around your Salmon Filet on the sheet pan.
 Drizzle Asparagus and Salmon with Olive Oil, 1 tsp.
 Salt and 1tsp.
 Pepper or to taste.

 - Bake in the oven at 450° F for 15 minutes.
 Optional: You can turn on the broiler and broil for 3-4 minutes until golden brown.